Last Updated: 7/10/20 | July 10th, 2020

 When I told them that I would be traveling there by myself, they were horrified at the thought.

-South Africa is huge and diverse, spanning 471,000 square miles, with a population of over 57 million and ten official languages.
+South Africa is huge and diverse, spanning 471,000 square miles, with a population of over 59 million that speaks 11 official languages.
 Why does it have such a bad rap?

 In this post, I’ll share my tips on how to stay safe during your visit because, contrary to popular belief, South Africa is a perfectly safe place to travel as long as you follow a few basic steps.